-This dandelion salad will surprise and delight your family and is a great (safe) introduction to foraging for food with kids.
+This wild dandelion salad will surprise and delight your family and is a great (safe) introduction to foraging for food with kids.
 This easy dandelions recipe is refreshing, yummy, and also makes a fun outdoor family activity!

 How To Make Dandelion Salad

 Dandelions salad is fun recipe to make with kids because most people never consider picking dandelions and then eating them!
 Fun Fact: Dandelion in salad has been around for a long time!
 Dandelion flowers and greens were a popular dandelion salad Great Depression salad recipe!
 You can learn about dandelion salad history with kids!

 - Fresh dandelions (dandelion flowers and dandelion greens)

 - Fresh squeezed lemon juice